IldikoMakra/tripperApp/README.md

 **DELETE /api/users/:id** - Delete a user - **Private**

-Some API endpoints are  under testing and not yet built in the UI.
+Some API endpoints are tested only with Postman but not yet built in as a UI feature.

 ## Demo